Academany/fabzero/basic/commandline.md

 Some options also have a human readable flavor called **long option**.
 Human readable options are prefixed with two dashes `--` and they give you a clue of what that option is doing.
 For example the long option of `-a` is `--all`, giving you the clue that it will list all the files and folders, including the hidden ones.
 Long options cannot be concatenated.

-> Exercise: List the files of your home folder.
+> **Learning by doing:** List the files of your home folder.
 Display them as a list.
 Display the hidden files also.
 What other options can be useful?

 ## The manual
 Wait, wait, wait...
 Do I need to memorize all of this?
 No. Just use the `man` command (for Manual) everytime you need help on how to use the commands.
 Yes, I know.
 We all hate manuals.

-> Exercise: Have a quick look at the manual for `ls` command.
+> **Learning by doing:** Have a quick look at the manual for `ls` command.
 Get familiarised, you will need it a lot.

 ## Navigating the filesystem

 ### Where am I?
 The information displayed in Bash varies from distribution to distribution.
 In Ubuntu you can see at every moment what is the current directory and the full path.
 Otherwise `pwd` command (_Print Working Directory_) will output the full path of your location in the filesystem.

-> Exercise: Open a new terminal window.
+> **Learning by doing:** Open a new terminal window.
 Where are you now?
 What is ~?

 ### Moving around
 `cd` command stands for *change directory* and it is used to go to other directories.

-> Exercise: Navigate to your root folder /
+> **Learning by doing:** Navigate to your root folder /

 If you need to navigate to a folder with spaces like *My Documents* use the escape character `\` to tell bash that the space is part of the name and not another argument: